yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 > Implementers and users should also be aware that some software
 > applications may interpret certain characters in the beginning of CSV
 > fields as referring to code or formulas, thus resulting in malicious
 > code execution.
-This is known as "CSV injection" and users consuming
+This is known as "CSV injection" and users parsing
 > CSV files should filter out such characters.

 > The text/csv format provides no confidentiality or integrity